Qiskit/qiskit-ibmq-provider/README.md

 ```

 Upon confirmation, your credentials will be overwritten with a valid IBM Quantum
-Experience v2 set of credentials.
+v2 set of credentials.
 For more complex cases, consider deleting your
 previous credentials via `IBMQ.delete_accounts()` and follow the instructions
-in the [IBM Quantum Experience account page].
+in the [IBM Quantum account page].

 ### Updating your programs

-The new IBM Quantum Experience support also introduces a more structured approach for accessing backends.
+The new IBM Quantum support also introduces a more structured approach for accessing backends.
 Previously, access to all backends was centralized through:

 ```python